Registrar: Alex Marshall-Snyder

 The Registrar lists the dates for registration online prior to each semester.
-Students may choose to register over the internet (Badger Web) or in person at the registration windows or Student Success Center.
+Students may choose to register over the internet (Badger Web) or in person at the registration windows or Academic Advising Center.
 Instructions for using these systems are available each semester online.
 Students are strongly encouraged to see an advisor prior to registration each semester (see Advising below.)

 Students must make payments of fees according to deadlines listed in the Tuition and Fees section of this catalog.
 AP or transfer credit should be received at least three weeks prior to registration.